Tibirke Church: History

-In 1717, Tibirke Church was almost completely covered by sand and it was under consideration to tear it down and ship the building materials off to Greenland.
-However, king Frederick IV ultimately decided to combat the sand and the church was instead excavated.
+In 1717, Tibirke Church was almost completely covered by sand and it was under consideration to be torn down and have the building materials shipped off to Greenland.
+However, King Frederick IV ultimately decided to combat the sand and the church was instead excavated.

-On 1 May 1720, Vejby and Tibirke churches were instead transgerred to Frederiksborg Cavalry District.By 1872, Tibirke Church had been sold to the local tithe-payers.
-On 1 April 1914, it was turned into a self-owning institution.
+On 1 May 1720, Vejby and Tibirke churches were instead transferred to Frederiksborg Cavalry District.
+By 1872, Tibirke Church had been sold to the local tithe-payers.
+On 1 April 1914, it was turned into a self-owned institution.